brainpy/BrainPy/docs/index.rst

 .. note::
-   BrainPy is still a research experimental project.
+   BrainPy is still an experimental research project.
    APIs may be changed over time.
-Please always keeps in mind which BrainPy version are you using.
+Please always keeps in mind what BrainPy version you are using.